xzel23/utility/doc/RELEASING.md

 ## Release CI

 `.github/workflows/release.yml` is the only workflow that receives Maven Central and signing credentials.
-A push of a committed prepared plan to a protected release branch starts publication automatically.
-The workflow verifies the plan, publishes it, then finalizes the published state and tag.
-It also retains manual dispatch to retry a committed prepared plan; ordinary CI never receives release credentials or modifies release files.
+A push of a committed prepared plan to a protected release branch starts normal CI; only a successful CI run starts publication.
+The release workflow downloads the checksummed bundle from that exact run, verifies the plan and artifacts, publishes without rebuilding or testing, then finalizes the published state and tag.
+It retains manual dispatch to retry a committed prepared plan by supplying the successful CI run ID; ordinary CI never receives release credentials or modifies release files.